 Data may be changed in any one of the green boxes such as building area or volume but you must click the Calculate button when any input changes are made, to re-calculate the new results.

-The Finish time will be filled in automatically at the end of the automatic test, unlike manual mode where it must be entered manually.
+The Finish time will be filled in automatically at the end of the test on auto test mode, unlike manual mode where it must be entered manually.

 6.5 Changing the Range during an Automatic Test